 Alternatively, if you leave that setting disabled, you can customize the subject and content of the confirmation email directly in the settings page.

 The shortcode used to confirm the subscription is [activation_link] [/activation_link]

 When users click on this link, their subscription will be confirmed.
-It's not possible to edit this shortcode or use a different link, but you can change the text "Click here to confirm your subscription."
+It's not possible to edit this shortcode or use a different link, but you can change the link text by changing the content in the shortcode.

 This is how the default signup confirmation email should look: